 - Software—computer code

-- Secret formulas—processes, compositions, and other information that you will not publically disclose
+- Secret formulas—processes, compositions, and other information that you will not publicly disclose

 - Customer lists and data—data and information on consumers that is kept private